Fireparrot/cs480Ignatyuk/README.md

 Running the project requires no command line arguments, nor does it give out a prompt.

-Simply type in "./GS" if in the build directory, or "build/GS" if right outside the build directory.
+Simply type in "./cgs" if in the build directory, or "build/cgs" if right outside the build directory.

 # Libraries

-GLM, GLEW, SDL, Assimp, devIL and Bullet are required libraries.
+GLM, GLEW, SDL, Assimp, devIL, Bullet and freetype are required libraries.

 Running start.sh will make sure they are installed, and if they are not, will prompt for sudo password to install them.